SirAtul1204/Bill-Splitter/README.md

 I created it for myself, as I every now and then get into this kind of situation :sweat_smile:

-** It only works in small screen devices (Mobile Phones) as its where i am going to use it the most, but soon I will update the CSS to work in large devices as well **

 You can use the app online at https://SirAtul1204.github.io/Bill-Splitter